Skip to content

 const { data: data2 } = await useFetchApi(data1.value);

-• data2 is obtained by calling the useFetchApi async function and using the current value of data1 as the request parameter
+• data2 is obtained by calling the useFetchApi async function and taking the current value of data1 as the request parameter in real-time